Fabrizio721/pneumatic-levitation-pid/README.md

 This repository is based on the original academic project and its documented experimental results.

-The Arduino source code was transcribed and cleaned from the implementation documented in the original project report.
+The Arduino source code published in this repository was transcribed and cleaned from the implementation documented in the original project report.

 The MATLAB scripts were reconstructed from the mathematical modelling and control analysis developed during the original project because the original MATLAB source files were no longer available.

-The reconstructed scripts are included to make the engineering methodology reproducible and transparent.
+The reconstructed files are included to make the engineering methodology reproducible and transparent.

 ---